atomo15/tsfqx-cmp_sc4990sp21/README.md

 - For Press 1 (Control Body Cam):
   - Using Left-arrow button (<-) and Right-arrow button (->) to switch the camera view
   - Using Enter button to Capture the picture from camera on each view that the user choose and save to local storage which is same directory of the main program

 #### Body Camera Part:
 - Creating intance that import from "from bosdyn.client.image import ImageClient" and calling robot.ensure_client method to make image client instance

 #### Ptz Part:
 - Import the library which is "from bosdyn.client.spot_cam.ptz import PtzClient"

 ### Experimental results:

 #### Detect Input Part:
 - Obstacle:
   - Find the area to put condition
 - Progress:
   - Detecting the input from keyboard and condition is works
   - Separate function between Body cam and Ptz cam is works

 #### Body Camera Part:
 - Obstacle:
   - Capture in real time
 - Progress:
   - Image instance which is control body camera is work and can get images from these camera
   - Trying to select, switch the camera and capture image from the keyboard

 #### Ptz Part:
 - Obstacle:
-   -  Calling Methods of Ptz's instance and the parameter
+   -  Calling Methods of Ptz's instance and passing the parameter

 - Progress:
    -  Import the ptz library correctly except in case of calling function which is the method in the ptz's instance